-There’s just no way around it: measuring ROI is one of the most challenging — and even mysterious — parts of a marketer’s job.
+There’s just no way around it: calculating return on investment is one of the most challenging — and even mysterious — parts of a marketer’s job.
 Virtually every marketer needs to do it, but far fewer have it fully figured out.

 In a recent webinar entitled Solving the Mystery of ROI, my colleague Jocelyn Brown and I attempted to do a little myth-busting and make ROI just a little less mysterious.